 This post first appeared on Sift & Simmer in May 2017.
 Updated June 2021.

-It’s already May!
 With Mother's Day around the corner, and my mother-in-law visiting us, I wanted to treat her (early) to a matcha version of my light and delicious cotton cheesecake.

 It's based on the same recipe as the original Japanese Cotton Cheesecake.

 I was so happy when I took the cheesecake out and it didn't have any hairline cracks.

-The technique to making the cake is similar to chiffon cake, whereby eggs are separated.
+The technique to making the cake is similar to chiffon/Swiss Roll Cake, whereby eggs are separated.

 It's also vastly different than Burnt Basque Cheesecake, which has minimal flour, and a much more creamier texture.

 The cheesecake is made in a 6" round cake pan, which is a good size -- not too large and not too small.

 Ingredients you'll need